 - Are you able to ask questions that get to a deeper level?

 Our emotional availability is something we can all reflect on, and develop strategies to improve on.
 We need to think about what is holding us back – have we become more cautious as a result of bad dating experiences, rejection, or previous relationship patterns?
-Do we need to explore a more general fear of intimacy and commitment?
+Do we need to explore a more general fear of intimacy and commitment or find out more about our attachment styles?
 Or do we just need help with our social skills?

 How should we show we are emotionally available in conversations?